sravank0/pfra-hydromet/notebooks/pluvial/README.md

 - [__EventsTable_Stratified__](EventsTable_Stratified.ipynb): Calculates a stratified sample of runoff events given rainfall and maximum potential retention distributions.
 For each each event and corresponding return interval, the event weight, runoff value, maximum potential retention value, and rainfall value are calculated.

+- [__EventsTable_Traditional_Rainfall_](EventsTable_Traditional_Rainfall.ipynb): Temporal sampling of rainfall events.
+For each each event and corresponding return interval, the rainfall values are calculated as hyetographs.
+Rainfall hyetographs and event wights are exported as JSON and DSS files.
+To be used for RAS 6.0 with infiltration in model.

-- [__EventsTable_Traditional__](EventsTable_Stratified.ipynb): Calculates a stratified sample of runoff events given rainfall and maximum potential retention distributions.
-For each each event and corresponding return interval, the event weight, runoff value, maximum potential retention value, and rainfall value are calculated.
-Outputs are exported as JSON and DSS files
+- [__EventsTable_Traditional_Runoff_](EventsTable_Traditional_Runoff.ipynb): Temporal sampling of runoff events.
+For each each event and corresponding return interval, the runoff values are calculated as hyetographs.
+Runoff hyetographs and event weights are exported as JSON and DSS files.
+To be used for RAS 5.0 with excess precipitation (runoff) applied to model.

 - [__reEventsTable__](reEventsTable.ipynb): Calculates the reduced excess rainfall given a user-specified stormwater removal rate and capacity.
 Given user-specified contributing areas (stormsheds), the lateral inflow hydrograhs are also calculated for each event.